JuliaGraphics/Luxor.jl/docs/src/tutorial.md

     circle.([I1, I2, I3, I4], 2, :fill)
 ```

-The `distance()` function returns the distance between two points, and it's simple enough to compare the distances.
+So we can use the `distance()` function to find the distance between two points, and it's simple enough to compare the values and choose the shortest.

 ```julia